 For many individuals, buying used books is a fun spontaneous purchase, so with the appropriate selection, you may raise a lot of money!

 Personal Fundraising Ideas

 In recent years, personal fundraising has become more popular.
-Individuals create and hold their own fundraising events for a variety of causes, the most common of which are:
+Individuals create and hold their own fundraiser events for a variety of causes, the most common of which are: